-This year's Countryfile Calendar competition is now officially open for entries, with judges on the hunt for 12 spectacular images to feature in the 2026 edition of the Countryfile Calendar.
+This year's Countryfile Calendar competition is now closed to entries.
+Next, judges will pick their 12 favourite images to feature in the 2026 edition of the Countryfile Calendar.
+The public will then vote on the overall winning photograph, which will be featured on the calendar's cover.

-Find out all about the Countryfile Calendar, including how to enter, the theme of this year's competition, what the judges are looking for – and how to buy it when it's released.
+Find out all about the Countryfile Calendar, including the theme of this year's competition, what the judges are looking for – and how to buy it once it's released.

 John Craven launched the 2026 Countryfile Calendar on the Spurn Point episode, saying, "Our country is blessed with an incredible array of beautiful settings and opportunities to capture on camera its wonderful wildlife.
 With summer here and the beauty of nature all around us, it’s my great pleasure to launch our photographic competition."